 To accept the modifications, click OK or Save changes.

 If a photo does not fill the whole screen and you need to change Desktop background color for a better match in Windows Vista or 7, you need to go back a step.
-In Windows 8, the option is not available anymore.
+In Windows 8 and 8.1, the option is not available anymore.

 Click on an empty area of the Control Panel window and then press the Backspace key once.